<img alt="" src="https://secure.easy0bark.com/258864.png" style="display:none;">

 How To Support the Holistic Wellness of Your Employees

-Addressing the well-being of your employees involves more than just healing and maintaining the physical body.
-While a virtual yoga class or full-service nutritious snack bar might help promote a few healthy habits, improving overall wellness requires a strategically planned framework.
+Addressing the wellbeing of your employees involves more than just healing and maintaining the physical body.
+While a virtual yoga class or full-service nutritious snack bar might help promote a few healthy habits, improving health outcomes and seeing a return on your wellness investment requires a strategically planned framework.

-Unfortunately, many traditional wellness programs fall short of achieving organizational goals by focusing too much on physical health, and their rigid structures often ignore the unique wellness needs of employees.
+Unfortunately, many traditional wellness programs fall short of achieving organizational goals by stifling access to resources, focusing too much on physical health, and failing to meet employees where they truly are.

-On the other hand, holistic strategies take a multifaceted approach to wellness, going beyond exercise and nutrition to provide resources and activities that employees can take advantage of at their own discretion.
-Not only do holistic wellness programs consider all dimensions of health, but they also meet employees wherever they are on their individual wellness journeys.
+By contrast, holistic strategies take a multifaceted approach to wellness, going beyond exercise and nutrition to provide resources and activities that employees can take advantage of any time, anywhere.
+Not only do holistic wellness programs cater to all dimensions of health, but they also give organizations the freedom to customize each program experience so employees can engage however they please.

-In this guide, we’ll cover all there is to know about holistic wellness in the workplace, from the six essential pillars to strategies employers can use to effectively empower their employees.
+In this guide, we’ll cover all there is to know about the power of holistic wellness programming, from the six essential wellness pillars to strategies employers can use to effectively optimize their programming for results.

 What Is a Holistic Wellness Program?

-A holistic wellness program offers organizations a way to promote wellness in all aspects of their employees’ lives.
-These initiatives recognize how different dimensions of health are interconnected, and they aim to address each one simultaneously with various activities, techniques, and resources.
+In contrast to traditional, one-dimensional wellness programming that solely focuses on physical health outcomes, holistic wellness programs allow organizations to promote wellness in all aspects of their employees’ lives.
+These programs recognize how different dimensions of health affect one another, and they aim to address each one with targeted activities, incentives, and resources that meet employees exactly where they are.

-But what are these essential elements for overall health?
+But what are these essential elements for overall health and wellbeing?

 The 6 Pillars of Holistic Wellbeing

 When most people think of achieving optimal health, they might imagine eating right or being physically active.
-However, this neglects another big facet of well-being—mental and emotional health.
+In doing so, however, other facets of wellbeing fall to the wayside—including mental and emotional health, social wellness, and more.

 1. Physical Wellbeing

-Physical health is typically the first thing people think of in regard to wellness, and it’s also one of the most common areas companies prioritize in their wellness programs.
+Physical health has long been the first thing people think of concerning wellness, and it’s also the most common factor companies prioritize in their corporate wellness strategies.

 2. Mental Health and Emotional Wellbeing

-Nearly 60% of employees report facing mental health challenges on a daily basis, according to McKinsey.
+According to McKinsey, nearly 60% of employees report facing mental health challenges on a daily basis, significantly impacting their performance at work.

 3. Occupational Wellbeing

-Employee experience also plays a critical role in workplace well-being.
-For instance, employees dealing with mental health challenges at work are three times more likely to experience toxic behavior and report low job satisfaction, per McKinsey.
+Employee experience can make or break any solid wellness strategy.
+For example, employees who don't have enough mental health support at work are three times more likely to report low job satisfaction and leave, per McKinsey.

 4. Social Wellbeing

-Despite its vital importance, social wellness is an often overlooked piece of the holistic health puzzle.
+Despite its vital importance, social wellness is an often overlooked piece of the holistic wellness puzzle—particularly in hybrid workforces where face-to-face interaction is limited or nonexistent.

-As Harvard Business Review reported, those who have a strong sense of community at work are nearly 60% more likely to thrive and stay at their current jobs.
+As Harvard Business Review reports, those who have a strong sense of community at work are nearly 60% more likely to thrive and stay at their current jobs compared to those who do not.
+Organizations that create opportunities for employees to connect not only see improvements in company culture and team-building, but also in retention rates as well.

 5. Financial Wellbeing